This post may include affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Any leftover

-To reheat, simply place in a microwave-safe dish covered loosely with a damp paper towel and heat for 2-3 minutes or until heated thoroughly.
+To reheat, place in a microwave-safe dish covered loosely with a damp paper towel and heat for 2-3 minutes or until heated thoroughly.

 More air fryer recipes